Techie + Gamers

 Startup experts David Heath and Randy Goldberg thought of starting a sock business after discovering socks are the most requested item in shelters.
 They entered the Tank in season six, looking to get $200,000 for 5%.

 Daymond John agreed to invest $200,000 for 17.5%.
-Today, Bombas make an estimated $100 million in annual revenue and have done $1.3 billion in retail sales!
-The firm claims to have made over 100 million donations according to its official website.
+Today, Bombas makes an estimated $100 million in annual revenue and has done over $1.3 billion in retail sales!
+The firm claims to have donated over 100 million pairs of socks and other clothing essentials according to an interview with Shopify.

 2. Scrub Daddy